|San José State University|

 & Tornado Alley

-There are eight general models of nuclear structure:
+There are nine general models of nuclear structure:

 These models are not mutually exclusive.
 Each may capture an element of nuclear structure.
 The Liquid Drop Model, the Shell Model and the Model of Independent Particles in a Potential Well are dealt with elsewhere.